ansys/scade-design-rules/doc/source/rules/naming/name_structure_diagram.rst

   Message: ``<name>: The name shall be the name of its scope <scope name>``

-* When a diagram has siblings, it is not possible to verify the names of the diagrams are characteristic of their functionality.
+* When a diagram has siblings, it is not possible to verify the names of the diagrams are characteristic of their functions.
   However, the rule raises violations corresponding to some SCADE Editor's defaults:

   * The name of the diagram is the name of its scope suffixed by a number